Aston Martin DB7 Vantage V12 For Sale

 can’t

-be very wary of any DB7 Vantage still fitted with its original radiator as
+would be very wary of any DB7 still fitted with its original radiator as

-even the youngest will be approaching twenty years old now.
+even the youngest will be twenty years old now.
+The newer replacement

-The fix would begin with a new radiator.
-I fitted a genuine new unit (the latest
+The fix would begin with a brand new radiator.
+I fitted

 a tight fit!